PixelOS-AOSP/official_devices/API/instructions/alioth.md

 - DO NOT try to change the included kernel
 - DO NOT USE any other recovery than PixelOS recovery which is included.
 - You MUST format data with given PixelOS recovery
-- YOU MUST CLEAN FLASH IF:
+- You **MUST** clean flash if you are coming from any other ROM or MIUI.
-    - You are coming from any other ROM or MIUI
+- When upgrading Android versions, a clean flash is **RECOMMENDED**, as dirty flash could potentially cause unexpected issues.
-    - You are coming from previous Android Version
+- Android 16 QPR2 to Android 17 **MAY** be dirty flashed.
+If you encounter unexpected issues, you SHOULD clean flash.

 - If you face issues like poor RAM management or storage issues, you have not followed the instructions and/or have changed kernel/recovery.
 STRICTLY follow the instructions provided again before reporting any issues.
-- Formatting with PixelOS Recovery (yes, I mean PixelOS Recovery ONLY) is MUST during clean flash
+- Formatting with PixelOS Recovery (yes, I mean PixelOS Recovery ONLY) is a MUST during clean flash

 # Clean Flash (coming from a different ROM)
-Clean flash involves formatting data which means you will be loosing data stored in the internal storage of your device, data in SD Card should not be affected.
+Clean flash involves formatting data which means you will be losing data stored in the internal storage of your device, data in SD Card should not be affected.
 I will not be responsible for any loss of data.
 - Download ROM, vendor_boot and boot files to your computer (click on recovery button for vendor_boot and boot)
 - Reboot the device to bootloader (Fastboot Mode)
 - Flash the vendor_boot by running `fastboot flash vendor_boot <path/to/vendor_boot.img>` in terminal